⚠️ The latest release is unstable. Use preview builds instead

 Preview builds may contain experimental features or bugs.
 Use stable releases for production servers.

-The preview build pipeline runs on every push to master (except docs-only or test-only changes) and creates pre-release Docker images for testing new features before they're officially released.
+The preview build pipeline creates pre-release Docker images for testing new features before they're officially released.
+It runs two ways:

 Preview Versioning